metno/weatherapi-docs/doc/locationforecast/FAQ.md

 A. See the Weathericon 2.0 product for a list of meanings in various languages, plus a set of icon files you can download and use in your applications.

+### Q. How do you calculate the different symbol code conditions?

+A. This is mentioned in the [WeatherIcon docs](https://api.met.no/weatherapi/weathericon/2.0/documentation):

+> You can potentially try to reconstruct the weather icons in the API from the
+> locationforecast data.
+A description of the symbolalgorithms is too long to
+> document and support officially, but you can have a look at the [source code](https://github.com/metno/weather_symbol)
+> if you are interested.

 ## Visibility